furonglegend/LMWMSA/README.md

-# CtrlVSR — Controllable Video Super-Resolution (Code Skeleton)
+# Our method — Controllable Video Super-Resolution (Code Skeleton)

-This repository contains a structured code skeleton to implement **CtrlVSR**, a motion-aware, controllable Latent World Transformer (LWT) for video super-resolution.
+This repository contains a structured code skeleton to implement **Our method**, a motion-aware, controllable Latent World Transformer (LWT) for video super-resolution.
 The code is organized to support:

 - Full curriculum training (dense teacher → sparse-causal adaptation → student distillation).
 - Low-cost sparse-causal LWT direct training.